john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 </a>

 ### <a name="girth"></a>Girth Hitch

+> Uses: attaching a loop to things, building anchors

 If we are lucky, we can use a tree as part of our anchor.
 A good tree can make a really solid anchor and much faster than usual.
 Just toss some webbing around the trunk, and finish off with a girth hitch.
 Done.